Catch Us If You Can

-"Catch Us If You Can" is a 1965 song by The Dave Clark Five, written by the group's drummer Dave Clark and guitarist Lenny Davidson.
-After their success had waned slightly in the UK, the Dave Clark Five focused on America.
-There, Clark met with Jack L. Warner and envisioned the movie Catch Us If You Can for release in 1965.
-"Catch Us If You Can" was inspired by Mary Wells and Major Lance and recorded at Lansdowne Studios in London with audio engineer Adrian Kerridge and produced by Clark.
-Musically, "Catch Us If You Can" features a sparse arrangement during the opening and verses that feature prominent finger snapping and has a harmonica solo, which was rare on a record by the band.
+"Catch Us If You Can" is a 1965 song by the Dave Clark Five, written by the group's drummer Dave Clark and guitarist Lenny Davidson.
+After their success had waned slightly in the UK, the Dave Clark Five focused on the US.
+There, Clark met with Jack L. Warner and developed the 1965 film of the same name.
+"Catch Us If You Can" was inspired by Mary Wells and Major Lance, and was recorded at Lansdowne Studios in London with audio engineer Adrian Kerridge and production by Clark.
+Musically, "Catch Us If You Can" features a sparse arrangement during the opening and verses that feature prominent finger snapping and a harmonica solo, which was rare on a record by the band.
 Lyrically, the song features elements of youth liberation and anti-establishment.

-The initial release of "Catch Us If You Can" occurred on the American soundtrack album Having a Wild Weekend on 28 June 1965.
-Shortly before Catch Us If You Can (retitled Having a Wild Weekend in the US) premiered, "Catch Us If You Can" was released as a single A-side in the UK on 2 July 1965 through Columbia Records and on 5 August 1965 through Epic Records in the US.
-It was a commercial success, reaching number five on the Record Retailer chart in the UK, where it was their first top-ten single in over a year, and number four on the US Billboard Hot 100 in addition to reaching the top-ten in various other countries.
-Critically, the song was praised for being a "rocker", but criticized for being more commercial than their previous singles.
-Retrospectively, the song has received praise, and has influenced other songwriters.
+The initial release of "Catch Us If You Can" was on the American soundtrack album Having a Wild Weekend on 28 June 1965.
+Shortly before Catch Us If You Can (retitled Having a Wild Weekend in the US) premiered, "Catch Us If You Can" was released as a single A-side in the UK on 2 July 1965 through Columbia Records, and on 5 August 1965 through Epic Records in the US.
+It was a commercial success, reaching number five on the Record Retailer chart in the UK, where it was their first top-ten single in over a year.
+The single was also number four on the US Billboard Hot 100 in addition to reaching the top-ten in various other countries.
+Critically, the song was praised for being a "rocker", but criticized for having a more commercial sound than their previous singles.
+Retrospectively, the song has received critical acclaim and influenced various songwriters.